-- Coast Rhododendron trivia: Approximately 90% of the world’s rhododendrons are found in southeastern Asia.
+Approximately 90% of the world’s rhododendrons are found in southeastern Asia.

-The fact that women in Washington state (along with the rest of America) had no legal right to vote didn’t stop them from organizing a statewide election in 1892 to select the Washington state flower.
-Eager to display a flower that would represent their state at the 1893 World’s Fair in Chicago, more than 15,000 women cast a ballot in the election, choosing between the clover and the coast rhododendron.
-When the votes were tabulated, the coast rhododendron emerged the winner.
+Women in Washington State organized a statewide election in 1892 to select the state flower.
+Eager to display a flower that would represent their state at the 1893 World’s Fair in Chicago, more than 15,000 women cast a ballot in the election, choosing between the clover and the Coast Rhododendron.
+The Coast Rhododendron emerged the winner.

 In 1959, the state legislature officially sanctioned the flowering evergreen shrub as the Washington state flower.
-The coast rhododendron remains prized in the Evergreen State.
+The Coast Rhododendron remains prized in the Evergreen State.
 It enjoys protection from being picked in the wild where it grows naturally along forest edges and in clearings created by tree falls and fires.

-While it may be Washington’s state flower, the coast rhododendron’s range extends beyond the state’s borders.
+While it may be Washington’s official state flower, the Coast Rhododendron’s range extends beyond the state’s borders.
 It reaches north into British Columbia and as far south as Monterey, California.
 Within the state, they are commonly found in coastal regions.